subirvarma/GeneralCognitics/_posts/Kant and LLMs v1.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/Kant16.png)

+Figure 5

 More recently the British neuroscientist Anil Seth has extended Helmholtz's ideas by making use what we have learnt about the brain's operation since then, which is nicely summarized in his book "Being You".
-His ideas are best captured by the notion of perception as a *controlled hallicunation* and are summarized as follows:
+His ideas are best captured by the notion of perception as a *controlled hallicunation* (see Fig. 5) and are summarized as follows:

 - The brain's circuitry incorporates generic models for objects that we encounter in our lives.
 When the circuit is activated, the brain projects an image of the object onto our visual field.
 - The brain is also constantly making predictions about the causes of its sensory signals, and these cascade in a top-down manner through the brain's perceptual hierarchies.
 These signals stream into the brain bottom-up (or from the outside) and keep these perceptual predictions tied  to the objects from which they originated.
 These signals serve as prediction errors registering the difference between what the brain expects and what it gets at every level of processing.
 By adjusting the top-down predictions so as to suppress the bottom-up prediction errors, the brain's perceptual best guesses maintain the connection with what is happening in the world.
 Thus perception happens through a continual process of prediction error minimization.